sveinbjornt/osxiconutils/README.md

 ***No longer maintained.
 These tools may work for you but they are very old.
 Caveat emptor!***

 `osxiconutils` is a suite of Mac command line utilities to get or set Mac OS X file icons, and convert to and from Apple's `icns` icon file format.
-Created a long time ago.
+Created a long, long time ago.

 The suite contains the following tools: